Youngwer/CASA0021_GPP/README.md

 - **ESP32**: Acts as the central controller, supporting WiFi and MQTT communication for remote synchronization.
 - **SW420 Vibration Sensor**: Used to detect light touches, allowing users to interact with the lamp and change the lighting state.
 - **Servo Motors (x2)**: Responsible for controlling the book's opening and closing mechanism.
-- **LED Strips (4 sections, 8 LEDs each)**: Seamless integration with a user-friendly mobile app for remote control and settings management.
+- **WS2812B LED Strips (4 sections, 8 LEDs each)**: Seamless integration with a user-friendly mobile app for remote control and settings management.
-- **Button Switch (4 sections, 8 LEDs each)**: Used for different interactions—short press for progress display and long press for power control.
+- **Button Switch (4 sections, 8 LEDs each)**: Momentary stainless steel push button, used for different interactions—short press for progress display and long press for power control
-- **Separate Power Supply**: Added to ensure stable operation, avoiding power shortages.
+- **Separate Power Supply**: 4 x AA 6V battery holder case, added to ensure stable operation, avoiding power shortages.

 The selection of these components balances simplicity and functionality while ensuring the device can accurately track reading progress and provide intuitive feedback.